A combinatorial description of stability for toric vector bundles: Introduction

-In another part of the article, we prove that any equivariant subbundle $\sF$ of a toric vector bundle $\sE$ corresponds to a flat of $M(\sE)$ compatible with the Klyachko filtrations of $\sE$.
-We describe the parliament of the equivariant subbundles.
+Moreover, we give a finite check of stability for any toric bundle of rank less or equal to $3$: in that case, the matroid of any parliament of polytopes of $\cE$ checks stability.
+We caution the reader that the first version of the article contains a mistake, we claimed that this same finite check is working for any rank, it is false.

-\begin{prop*}[\ref{parl}] The parliament of an equivariant subbundle $\sF$ of an equivariant bundle $\sE$ is a subparliament of $PP_\sE$ or, in other words, a subset of $PP_\sE$ containing only polytopes with indices in a compatible flat of the matroid $M(\sE)$. \end{prop*}
+In another part of the article, we prove that any equivariant subbundle $\cF$ of a toric vector bundle $\cE$ corresponds to a flat of a matroid $M(\cE)$ compatible with the Klyachko filtrations of $\cE$.
+We define subparliaments of polytopes and identify them with parliaments of equivariant subbundles. \begin{cor*}[\ref{subp}] The subparliaments of the parliaments of $\cE$ are the parliaments of the equivariant subbundles of $\cE$. \end{cor*}

 The last part of this article consists of exploring the geometric information that can be reconstructed from the parliament of polytopes of a toric vector bundle.
 In particular, we translate results of Payne (see \cite{P} Proposition 3.4, Corollary 3.6) and Klyachko (see \cite{K} Corollary 1.2.4) in terms of parliaments of polytopes.